What is autoimmune hepatitis?

 - Loss of appetite

 The symptoms of autoimmune hepatitis may look like other health problems.
-Always see your health care provider to be sure.
+Always see your healthcare provider for a diagnosis.

 How is autoimmune hepatitis diagnosed?